Target Audience Analysis: 6 Tips On Identifying Your Customers

 Your target audience is a group of people who might be interested in your product or service.
 As a rule, these people have similar interests, they’re about the same age and of the same gender.

 To define target audiences, business people usually perform a target audience analysis.
 In simple terms, it means investigating the behavior, preferences, interests, location, demographics and other aspects of a specific group of people.

 A target audience analysis usually consists of the following aspects:

 - Income level

 - Cultural and social background

-For example, if you sell extremely expensive men’s suits appropriate for the red carpet, your potential buyers are most likely to be rich well-educated men living in the First World countries and regularly visiting social events.
+For example, if you sell extremely expensive men’s suits appropriate for the red carpet, your potential buyers are most likely to be rich well-educated men living in First World countries and regularly visiting social events.
 As you can see, this audience is really narrow.